edvbld/jurov/README.md

 jurov have been developed using BDD.
 It uses [CuTest](http://cutest.sourceforge.net/) as the test framework with additional macros on top.
 Since CuTest is so small, it is bundled together with jurov.
-To run all the unit specs, just run
+To run all the specs, just run
     ./waf configure build --spec

 Documentation